-A woebegone stranger consulted a physician about his health.
+A wobegone stranger consulted a physician about his health.
 The physician advised him to keep up his spirits by going to hear the great comic actor of the day.
 "You should go and hear Matthews.
 He would make you well."
-Alas, sir," was the reply, "I am Matthews himself!"-(Pictorial Pages).
+"Alas, sir," was the monoply, "I am Matthews himself!"-Pictorial Pages.

 - 2 I use the words, "as a general rule," advisedly.
-When a believer falls into such a horrible sin as that of David, it would be monstrous to talk of his feeling inward peace.
-If a man professing to be a true Christian talked to me of being happy in such a case,-before giving any evidence of the deepest, most heart-abasing repentance,-I should feel great doubts whether he ever had any grace at all. - 3 John Howard, the famous Christian philanthropist, in his last journey said, "I hope I have sources of enjoyment that depend not on the particular spot I inhabit.
-A rightly cultivated mind, under the power of religion and the exercises of beneficent dispositions, affords a ground of satisfaction little affected by heres and theres." - 4 When the infidel Hume asked Bishop Horne why religious people always looked melancholy, the learned prelate replied, "The sight of you, Mr. Hume, would make any Christian melancholy."-Sinclair's Aphorisms.
+When a believer falls into such a horrible sin as that of David, it would be monstrous to talk of his feeling inward peace a man professing to be a true Christian talked to me of being in such a case,-before giving any evidence of the deepest, most abasing repentance,-I should feel great doubts whether he ever had any grace at all. - 3 John Howard, the famous Christian philanthropist, in his last journey said, "I hope I have sources of enjoyment that depend not on the particular spot I inhabit.
+A rightly cult "mind, under the power of religion and the exercises of beneficed dispositions, affords a ground of satisfaction little affected by heres and theres," never missing at the Sacrament of the Lord's Supper.
+But you see in them no marks of the peace which I have been describing. - 4 When the infidel Hume asked Bishop Horne why religious people always looked melancholy, the learned prelate replied, "The sight of you, Mr. Hume, would make any Christian melancholy."-Sinclair 's Aphorisms.
 Page 13.